-Because the ads come with so many options, it’s increasingly important to experiment with different types.
-After all, you may know in theory what should work, but you’ll never really know until you try.
+Because the ads come with so many options, it’s increasingly important to experiment with different types of testing methods.
+After all, you may know in theory what should work, but you’ll never really know if it will actually work until you try it out.

-Geographic targeting (or geo-targeting) lets you limit your audience to a specific location.
-In fact, 36% of searches on Google are associated with location.
+Geographic targeting (or geo-targeting) lets you limit your target audience to a specific location.
+In fact, 36% of searches on Google are associated with a location.

 If you’re a small or brick-and-mortar business, it’s especially important to drill down exact locations.
 If not, you could end up wasting money on clicks across the country that won’t generate any return.

-How to avoid it: Pay attention to the location options in AdWords and other PPC ads.
-Many of these are pretty standard; start by choosing the most relevant region.
+How to avoid it: Pay attention to the location options in Google Ads and other PPC ads.
+Many of these are pretty standard; start by choosing the most relevant region to your physical location.

 Keywords are an undeniably crucial part of your PPC campaign, and choosing the right ones will ensure your ad shows up for the right people.

-But many new to PPC make the mistake of only focusing on short, broad keywords.
-While these will likely generate some return, they are generally more costly and competitive, and less specific to your audience.
+But many new to the world of PPC make the mistake of only focusing on short, broad keywords.
+While these will likely generate some return, they are generally more costly, competitive, and less specific to your intended audience.